-Serbia: 15MEUR tender for water pumping from Kolubara coal mines28.
-July 2014. / News Serbia Energy
+Serbia: 15MEUR tender for water pumping from Kolubara coal mines, News Serbia Energy

 Electric Power of Serbia (EPS) published the invitation to bidders for pumping out the water and mud from flooded lignite coal surface mine field Tamnava West of Kolubara Mines company.
 Kolubara mines supply more than 70% of coal which is used in thermal power plants producing more than 50% of Serbian electricity.